apache/apisix-ingress-controller/docs/en/latest/practices/the-hard-way.md

 ## Define Route

-Now, we can define the route for APISIX.
+Now, we can define the route for proxying HTTPBIN service traffic through APISIX.

 Assuming we want to route all traffic which URI has `/httpbin` prefix and the request contains `Host: httpbin.org` header.